ariamprog/daycare-healthcare-platform/README.md

 - Reduces routine follow-up phone calls.
 - Helps doctors prioritize critical patients.
-- Improves communication with patients' families.
+- Improves communication between healthcare providers and patients' families.
 - Supports continuous mental healthcare after discharge.

 ---

 # 👩‍💻 My Contribution

-- Led the primary development of the platform.
+- Developed the backend during the initial development phase using **Node.js** and **Express.js**.
-- Designed and implemented the core system functionality.
+- Designed and implemented the core backend functionality and REST APIs.
-- Contributed to the user interface.
+- Contributed to the overall system workflow.
+- Participated in building a prototype using AI-assisted development tools (Lovable) due to project time constraints.
-- Represented the project during the Innovation Exhibition at Jeddah Mental Health Hospital.
+- Represented the project during the **Innovation Exhibition** at Jeddah Mental Health Hospital.

 ---